3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/project2_boilerplate/README.md

 4. Update the server file

-  - `mongoose.connect` is currently commented out, uncomment it and complete the url with the name of YOUR database
+  - `mongoose.connect` is currently commented out, uncomment it and complete the URL with the name of YOUR database

 # What does the boiler plate contain?